Quick Answer

 Some people worry about the interaction and stop taking their pill altogether.
 Don't do this without talking to your doctor first.
 Unplanned pregnancy on GLP-1s is a bigger concern than the theoretical absorption issue.

-See our fertility and pregnancy guide for why GLP-1s should be stopped before pregnancy.
+See our fertility and pregnancy guide for why GLP-1s should be stopped before pregnancy, and our GLP-1 pregnancy safety guide for what to do if you become pregnant while on treatment.

 When to Talk to Your Doctor